guardian/interactive-atom-scrolling-gallery/README.md

 - Lazy loading images
 - Image size based on mobile or desktop
 - Default app swiping disabled
+- Should work inside and outside of an iFrame
+- Should work in the app

 ### Generating a gallery using the spreadsheet